-It is mandatory for all players to establish a pre-season CogState baseline before taking part in contact training.
+It is mandatory for all players to establish a pre-season CogniGram baseline before taking part in contact training.
 Players are not eligible to play until a valid pre-season baseline has been established.

-Players born on or after 1st September 2003 do not have to complete a CogState baseline as the CogState system is not suitable for players under the age of 16.
+The CogniGram system is suitable for players under the age of 16.